Home > Analyses > Utilities > The Southern Company

 Consolidated Edison, Inc.36B

-The Southern Company ranks 2nd among 23 competitors with a market cap at 57% of the sector leader, NextEra Energy.
-It stands above both the average market cap of the top 10 (67.5B) and the sector median (34B).
-The company maintains a significant 75% gap to the next competitor above, highlighting its strong positioning within the regulated electric utilities industry.
+The Southern Company ranks 2nd among 23 competitors, with a market cap at 62% of the leader, NextEra Energy.
+It stands above both the average market cap of the top 10 peers (67.5B) and the sector median (34B).
+The company leads its closest rival, Duke Energy, by a significant 62%, reinforcing its strong position in the sector.

 Comparisons with competitors